Tuesday, February 26, 2013

 "In those long-ago days, the only mode of transport was one's two good legs and everyone went barefoot.
 Walking up and down the Crocker Range while loaded with heavy rattan wakid (big rattan and bark basket used for carrying goods) was no small feat because sometimes only narrow footpaths existed.
 In many places, one wrong move could mean a quick tumble to the bottom of the valley.......
 Safety was also a grave concern as the travelers could be waylaid by headhunters from the enemy villages.
 Traders usually traveled in big groups to lesson the risk of parting with heads on the way to and from the tamu grounds" - Abstracted from "Footprints in the Paddy Fields" by Tina Kisil.

-After numerous trips to Menggatal, my grandmother decided to relocate from Lumpoho to Menggatal.
-In 1926, she moved and settled down in Pulutan.
+After making numerous trips to Menggatal, my grandmother eventually decided to relocate from Lumpoho.
+In 1926, she moved and settled in Pulutan.

 Wednesday, February 06, 2013

-Chapter 7: The China Man Who Married a Dusun - 1
+Chapter 7: The China Man Who Married a Dusun - Part 1

-I do not know much about my maternal grandfather, Yee Chen Kong (余振光).
-By the time I was born, he had already passed away.
-The only photograph of him that I could find is this one found in his tombstone.
+I know very little about my maternal grandfather, Yee Chen Kong (余振光).
+He had already passed away by the time I was born.
+The only photograph I've ever seen him is the one engraved on his tombstone.

 Yee Chen Kong